 - Who will provide my teen with medical care?We have a licensed registered nurse on staff and will be responsible for dispensing all medication.
 Prior to opening day, the nurse orients the staff on the various medical needs of each teen, as well as nearby emergency care facilities near campus and for each destination on our trips.

 - How does payment work?After a deposit of $500 upon enrollment, payment is typically broken up between two payments on January 31 and April 30.
 Separate payment plans can be arranged upon request.
 We accept personal checks and most major debit/credit cards (we do not accept AMEX).

 - Are there scholarships?Scholarships are available for families, please reach out to our office to discuss any questions you have about scholarships.

-- How do we apply?Apply online or call us toll free at 866-680-4744.
+- How do we apply?Apply online or call us at 610-660-0300.
 There is no deposit or commitment required to apply and the initial application takes just a few minutes to submit.
 Subsequently, we will request additional application information from you, your child and the professionals who are currently involved in your teen’s life.
 Once we have had an opportunity to review your entire application, we will contact you to follow up.